localstack-samples/samples-chaos-engineering/FIS-experiments/README.md

 database downtime gracefully by implementing strategies such as queuing requests to prevent data loss.
 This proactive error handling ensures that the system can maintain its operations despite partial failures.

+> [!WARNING]
+> This sample uses the FIS action `localstack:generic:api-error` which is deprecated and marked for removal.
+> Please migrate to the Chaos API which supports this capability and more.

 ![fis-experiment-1](images/fis-experiment-1.png)

 ## Prerequisites